zerowastefestival/zerowastefestival.github.io/index.md

 ![Nutty Delights]({{ site.baseurl }}/images/logos-external/logo-nutty-delights.png "Nutty Delights"){:style="float: top;margin-right: 10px;height: 150px;"}

-Nutty Delights are the first and only Nuts and Dried Fruits retailer in Dublin.
-Nutty Delights are also the first zero-waste permanent store in Europeâ€™s oldest shopping arcade, George Street Arcade.
-Nutty Delights aim to provide only the highest quality & premium standard products, delivering only the freshest nuts packed with fresh nutrition and flavour and naturally dried fruits sourced from all over the world.
+Joining us at the festival on the 24th June with their loose dried fruit and nuts is Nutty Delights.
+They are the first and only dedicated Nuts and Dried Fruits shop in Dublin.
+They aim to provide only the highest quality and premium standard products, delivering only the freshest nuts packed with fresh nutrition and flavour and naturally dried fruits sourced from all over the world.
+Their permanent store is in Europe’s oldest shopping arcade: George's Street Arcade.
 For more info, check out their [website](https://www.nuttydelights.ie){:target="_blank"}, [Instagram feed](https://www.instagram.com/nuttydelights.ie){:target="_blank"}, or [facebook page](https://www.facebook.com/nuttydelights.ie){:target="_blank"}.

 ### reuzi